dfield18/credit-compass/README.md

 3. **OPENAI_API_KEY**: Your OpenAI API key
    - Get it from https://platform.openai.com/api-keys
    - Used for generating suggested follow-up questions
+   - **IMPORTANT**: This is a server-side environment variable (NOT prefixed with VITE_)
+   - The API key is stored server-side and never exposed to the browser for security
    - Optional: If not provided, default questions will be used

 ### Creating the .env file